cs424/cs424.github.io/_drafts/practical6.md

 {% endhighlight %}
 to the `create.js.erb` template in the line items view folder.

 Add a new item a watch Yellow Fade in action.
+(It might be necessary to restart the server.)

 **14. Empty Carts.** If the cart is empty, there is no need to display it.
 One way to achieve this is to set 'display: none' in the CSS style